tachiyomiorg/website/src/help/guides/troubleshooting.md

 </figure>
 :::

-To get device logs if the app is not behaving as expected, record the device logs using a [Logcat Reader](https://play.google.com/store/apps/details?id=com.dp.logcatapp).
+To get device logs if the app is not behaving as expected, record device logs using a [Logcat Reader](https://play.google.com/store/apps/details?id=com.dp.logcatapp).